-Annual bonuses are intended to compensate an NEO for achievement of specific short-term performance goals for a specified performance period and are based on achievement of both a Company performance metric and individual performance goals.
-Bonuses are awarded pursuant to the Company's Amended and Restated 2000 Incentive Bonus Compensation Plan (the "2000 Bonus Plan") and each NEO's employment agreement.
-For 2021, our Compensation Committee determined that the Company performance metric applicable to annual bonuses would be based on Adjusted EBITDA (as defined below).
-All of our NEOs were eligible to receive annual bonuses for 2021.
+Annual bonuses are intended to compensate NEOs for achievement of specific short-term performance goals for a specified performance period and are based on achievement of both a Company performance metric and individual performance goals.
+Bonuses are awarded pursuant to the Company's Amended and Restated 2000 Incentive Bonus Compensation Plan and each NEO's employment agreement.
+For 2023, our Compensation Committee determined that the Company performance metric applicable to annual bonuses would be based on Adjusted EBITDA (as defined below).
+Messrs.
+Kay, Daniel Siegel and Winoker were eligible to receive annual bonuses for 2023.

-For each NEO eligible to receive an annual bonus for 2021, the weighting for both of the Adjusted EBITDA and Individual Goal components are shown in the table below.
+For each NEO eligible to receive an annual bonus for 2023, the weighting for both of the Adjusted EBITDA and Individual Goal components are shown in the table below.

 Executive Adjusted EBITDA Weighting as a % of Target Individual Goals Weighting as a % of Target

 Robert Kay 78.0% 22.0%

-Jeffrey Siegel 75.0% 25.0%

 Daniel Siegel 67.0% 33.0%

 Laurence Winoker 60.0% 40.0%

-Our Compensation Committee has determined that Adjusted EBITDA is an appropriate measure because the Company uses this financial measure in evaluating the Company's on-going financial results and trends.
+Our Compensation Committee has determined that Adjusted EBITDA is an appropriate measure because the Company uses this financial measure in evaluating the Company's ongoing financial results and trends.
 In addition, management uses this non-GAAP information as an indicator of business performance.
-It is also one of the measures used to calculate financial covenants required to be provided to the Company's lenders pursuant to its credit facilities.
+It is also one of the measures used to calculate financial covenants required to be provided to the Company's lenders pursuant to its debt agreements.
 In determining the use of Adjusted EBITDA as the Company performance metric, our Compensation Committee was also guided by the extent to which this metric is within the control of the respective NEO.